spamegg1/unix-sml/README.md

 ```
 > Straightforward use of the rules for type checking/inference would accept this program even though we should not – we end up trying to add `1` to `"hi"`.
 Yet everything seems to type-check given the types for the functions/operators `ref (’a -> ’a ref)`, `:= (’a ref * ’a -> unit)`, and `! (’a ref -> ’a)`.
 To restore soundness, we need a stricter type system that does not let this program type-check.
 The choice ML made is to prevent the first line from having a polymorphic type.
 Therefore, the second and third lines will not type-check because they will not be able to instantiate an `’a` with `string` or `int`.

 Why is this called *value* restriction?
-Some `fun`s that can be written as `val`s get ruled out by this.
+Because it prevents values from being polymorphic.
+As a result, some `fun`s that can be written as `val`s get ruled out by this.
 The course said:

 > Once you have learned currying and partial application, you might try to use it to create a *polymorphic
 > function*.
 Unfortunately, certain uses, such as these, do not work in ML: